Taha Akgül

-Taha Akgül (born November 22, 1990 in Sivas, Turkey) is an Olympic, World and European champion Turkish freestyle wrestler competing in the 125 kg division.
+Taha Akgül (born 22 November 1990 in Sivas) is an Olympic, World, European champion, and retired Turkish freestyle wrestler competing in the 125 kg division.
+He is a 3 time world (2014, 2015, 2022) and 11 time European (2012-2015, 2017-2019, 2021-2024) champion.
+He won the gold medal in the 2016 Summer Olympics and the bronze medal in the 2020 Summer Olympics as well as in the 2024 Summer Olympics at 125 kg.
 He is a graduate of the Karamanoğlu Mehmetbey University Physical Education and Sports Academy and completed his master's degree at Sivas Cumhuriyet University.
+He is the current president of the Turkish Wrestling Federation.

 Wrestling career

 Akgül took up wrestling in 2003 following his father and brother.
 He won the gold medal at the 40th Yaşar Doğu International Wrestling Tournament held in 2012.
 At the 2012 European Wrestling Championships held in Belgrade, Serbia, Taha Akgül became champion in his weight category.
-He is now considered the best active wrestler with Abdulrashid Sadulaev.

 He qualified for the 2012 Olympics.
 He did not advance to quarterfinal after losing to Bilyal Makhov from Russia in the round of 16.
 At the 2012 World University Wrestling Championships held in Kuortane, Finland, he became gold medallist in his weight class.

 Taha Akgül defended his European champion title at the 2013 European Wrestling Championships held in Tbilisi, Georgia.
 He won the bronze medal at the 2013 World Wrestling Championships in Budapest, Hungary.

 In 2014 and 2015 he won the world title in the 125 kg division.
 In 2014 he named as the Best Wrestler of the Year by the Turkish Wrestling Federation.
 He won a gold medal at the 2016 Olympics, defeating Komeil Ghasemi in the final.

 Taha Akgul won the gold medal at the 2017 European Wrestling Championships in Serbia on Friday.

 World Championships 2017, Paris: It was a dramatic gold medal match.
 Akgul scored the first point on the counter in less than one minute into the game.
 The Turkish international continued to dominate the first period by taking a four-point lead.
 But the Georgian wrestler turned the tables in his favour in the dying seconds of the first half.
 Within one minute he covered the four-point lead by two successive takedowns, levelling the score at 4-4.